avo-hq/docs.avohq.io/docs/2.0/customization.md

 feedbackId: 836
 ---

-# Customize Avo
+# Customization options

 ## Change the app name

-On the main navbar next to the logo Avo generates a link to the homepage of your app.
+On the main navbar next to the logo, Avo generates a link to the homepage of your app.
 The label for the link is usually computed from your Rails app name.
-You can customize that however you want using `config.app_name = 'Avocadelicious'`.
+You can customize that however, you want using `config.app_name = 'Avocadelicious'`.

-## Timezone and currency
+## Timezone and Currency

-In your data-rich app you might have a few fields where you reference `date`, `datetime` and `currency` fields.
+Your data-rich app might have a few fields where you reference `date`, `datetime`, and `currency` fields.
 You may customize the global timezone and currency with `config.timezone = 'UTC'` and `config.currency = 'USD'` config options.

 ## Resource Index view

-There are a few customization options to change the ways resources are displayed in the **Index** view.
+There are a few customization options to change how resources are displayed in the **Index** view.

 ### Resources per page

-You my customize how many resources you can view per page with `config.per_page = 24`.
+You may customize how many resources you can view per page with `config.per_page = 24`.

 <img :src="('/assets/img/resource-index/per-page-config.jpg')" alt="Per page config" class="border mb-4" />